What are ear tags?

-Ear tags can occur by themselves, or may occur in association with genetic syndromes such as Goldenhar syndrome, hemifacial microsomia, and first and second branchial arch syndrome.
+Ear tags can occur by themselves or may occur in association with genetic syndromes such as Goldenhar syndrome, hemifacial microsomia, and first and second branchial arch syndrome.

 Ear tags are typically discovered at birth.

-Infants with a simple pedunculated ear tag not containing cartilage may be able to have the ear tag removed during their visit to the doctor’s office.
+Infants with a simple ear tag not containing cartilage may be able to have the ear tag removed during their visit to the doctor’s office.
 A local anesthetic can be applied to the skin to reduce pain.

-If your child has multiple ear tags or complex-shaped tags, her doctor may recommend the tags be removed under a general anesthetic to ensure your child’s comfort.
+If your child has multiple ear tags or complex-shaped tags, the doctor may recommend the tags be removed under a general anesthetic to ensure your child’s comfort.
 These procedures are performed on an outpatient basis.